[Trigger warning: Fertility challenges, pregnancy loss and premature baby discussed in this post.]

-My pregnancy was filled with more challenges and concluded with a welcoming my son Elias prematurely.
+My pregnancy was filled with more challenges and concluded with welcoming my son prematurely.
 For some unknown reason, he had intrauterine growth retardation and arrived a month early at 2 lbs.
 10 oz.
 He spent the first month of his life in the NICU.

 He came home in early November 2003 and while little, was fine and has grown into a smart, kind and quirky teenager.